alperen-selcuk/mdns/README.md

 this pipeline work properly.

-you can touch me whenevet you want.
+you can touch me whenever you want below platforms.

 <p
     <a href="https://www.linkedin.com/in/hasan-alperen-selçuk-529a8a4a/" target"_blank"> <img src="https://img.icons8.com/color/48/000000/linkedin.png"/> </a>